vsbron/react2024-apple-website/README.md

 - Header with the simple navigation;
 - Hero section with product presentation;
-- Features section with the video slider;
+- Highlights section with the video slider;
 - Interactive model view with iPhones can be viewed in different models and colors;
+- Features section with the videos and animated images showing off the titanium material;

 ## Details